ATS Optimization

 The 5-Minute ATS Compatibility Test

 You don't need expensive software to test this.
-Here's my quick method that catches 90% of ATS issues:
+Here's a quick method that catches the most common ATS parsing issues:

 Test #1: The Plain Text Test (90 Seconds)